Tailp/K8sNamespaceRestrictedAccess/README.md

 ## Deleting user
 So this will be deleting service accounts together with their role and rolebinding in that namespace created previously by the generating methods above.
-* python ConstructAccess.py delete EXISTED_NAMESPACE_NAME username1 username2 ... usernameN
+* python ConstructAccess.py delete EXISTED_NAMESPACE_NAME accesskind username1 username2 ... usernameN

 check for EXISTED_NAMESPACE_NAME with